sdcondon/SCFirstOrderLogic/docs/user-guide/beyond-getting-started.md

 The repo contains a few resources aside from the source of the library itself that people might find interesting:

 * **['Alternatives' project](../../src/SCFirstOrderLogic.Alternatives):** this class library contains a number of alternative implementations of things.
-Some of these implementations are "rawer" recreations of algorithms as listed in the source material, others just exhibit slightly different performance or complexity characteristics.
+Some of these implementations are "rawer" recreations of algorithms as listed in the source material (these tend to have names suffixed with `_FromAIaMA`), others just exhibit slightly different performance or complexity characteristics.
 These have been created for learning and benchmarking.
 * **['Benchmarks' project](../../src/SCFirstOrderLogic.Benchmarks):** benchmark project for evaluating performance of the algorithms in the NuGet package and in the 'Alternatives' project.